Who am I?

 I packed up my life once again and relocated to the Deep South, the beautiful Lake Tekapo, in the heart of Aoraki Mackenzie international dark sky reserve.

-I spent a year and a half working as a professional Astrophotographer and training as an Astronomy tour guide with commercial Stargazing operators formerly known as “Earth and Sky” (Now “Dark Sky Project”).
-Dark Sky Project is now considered a world leader in Astrotourism.
+I spent a year and a half working as a professional Astrophotographer and training as an Astronomy tour guide with world-renown, commercial Stargazing operators formerly known as “Earth and Sky” (Now known as “Dark Sky Project”).

 During this time I also decided to further my education, so I enrolled to study a photography diploma part-time.
-This would serve to authenticate the technique that had previously been self taught, and help steer me further in the direction of commercial photography.
+This would serve to authenticate the knowledge that had previously been largely self-taught, and help steer me further into the commercial photography sector.

-Unfortunately the dream stargazing job came to an end sooner than expected, as the COVID-19 pandemic made its way around the world in 2020.
+Unfortunately the dreamy job came to an end sooner than expected, as the COVID-19 pandemic made its way around the world in 2020.

-Borders closed and international tourism came to a sudden halt, seeing indefinite and even permanent closure of many businesses and thousands of redundancies of tourism workers across New Zealand, including myself.
+Borders closed and international tourism came to a sudden halt, seeing indefinite and even permanent closure of many businesses as well as thousands of redundancies of tourism workers across New Zealand, including myself.

-With much of the tourism industry still in hibernation for the foreseeable future, I decided to travel New Zealand with a group of friends & former colleagues for a few months of 2020, following the first nation-wide lockdown.
+With much of the tourism industry still in hibernation for the foreseeable future, I decided to travel New Zealand with a group of friends & former colleagues for a few months of 2020, after being freed from the first nation-wide lockdown.

-After months of casually mulling over ideas with my friends in hostels, remote backcountry huts and over cups of coffee, it came to me at last, in a moment of clarity.
-The idea to offer mobile stargazing tours for small, intimate groups of people, hosted from private accommodation sites within Lake Tekapo and the broader Mackenzie region!
+After months of casually mulling over ideas with a few friends, it came to me at last, in a moment of clarity.
+The idea to offer mobile stargazing tours and Astrophotography tuition for small, exclusive groups of people, hosted from private accommodation sites within Lake Tekapo and the broader Mackenzie region!
 Perfect!

-So, I sat down and developed a business plan, then bought the best Telescope that my (at the time very little) money could buy, designed and printed some flyers and away I went, advertising and running exclusive stargazing tours for small groups of friends and family in private accommodation throughout Lake Tekapo, Lake Pukaki, Twizel, Ohau & as far south as Ahuriri Valley.
+So, I sat down and developed a business plan, then purchased the best Telescope that my (at the time very little) money could buy, designed and printed some flyers and away I went, advertising and running exclusive Stargazing or Astrophotography tours for small groups or individuals in private accommodation throughout Lake Tekapo, Lake Pukaki, Twizel, Ohau & as far south as Lake Hawea.

-Less than a year down the track, other educational tours were added to my repertoire, such as Astrophotography lessons and Photo editing tuition.
+Less than a year down the track, other educational tours were added to my repertoire, such as Deep Sky Astrophotography lessons and Photo editing tuition.

 I even managed raise enough money in the first 6 months of operation to upgrade my telescope to one double the size, further adding to the value of the Stargazing experience.